FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Conclusion

 \section{Conclusion}

-We propose FSFSplatter, a novel algorithm for rapid novel view synthesis and surface reconstruction from free-sparse RGB images.
-Our approach integrates Gaussian scene densification initialization and camera parameter estimation into an end-to-end large Transformer, which employs a self-splitting Gaussian head to map semi-dense point cloud features into a dense Gaussian scene, while applying contribution-based Gaussian pruning to eliminate useless floating artifacts.
-To address the issue of local view overfitting caused by sparse views, we incorporate supervision from monocular depth estimation and multi-view feature consistency to regularize the scene.
-Furthermore, we parameterize camera poses as differentiable variables to mitigate errors from camera parameter estimation.
-Compared to prior methods, FSFSplatter demonstrates superior accuracy and robustness, both with and without per-scene optimization.
-We achieve SOTA performance in free-sparse view surface reconstruction and NVS for both object-level and scene-level scenes, validated on the widely used DTU, Replica, and BlendedMVS datasets.
+We present FSFSplatter, a fast and geometrically accurate method for free sparse-view reconstruction.
+Our end-to-end transformer jointly performs dense Gaussian initialization and camera estimation, with a self-splitting Gaussian head for dense scene generation and contribution-based pruning for floater removal.
+To alleviate sparse-view overfitting caused by sparse views, we enforce monocular depth supervision, multi-view feature consistency, and differentiable camera poses from camera parameter estimation.
+FSFSplatter outperforms prior methods in both accuracy and robustness, with and without per-scene optimization, and achieves SOTA results for surface reconstruction and novel view synthesis on widely used DTU, Replica, and BlendedMVS.
+In future work, we plan to integrate more prior information, such as depth maps and known intrinsics, into the pipeline as a potential direction.